The bulk of the material is from a chapter in my book:

 Shortly after arriving home from that agreeable outing, the phone rang.
 It was Webster.

 “Hello, Jeannie.
 Anne isn’t feeling too well today,” he said.
-“Would you like to come into the studio tomorrow and play for me?”
+“Would you like to come into the studio tomorrow morning and play for me?”

 I felt elated and terrified at the same time.